 Roasted cauliflower and garlic make this soup rich and comforting.
-This easy recipe for Creamy Roasted Cauliflower and Garlic Soup is perfect for cold Winter months!
+This easy Creamy Roasted Cauliflower and Garlic Soup is perfect for cold winter months!

 Did you know that January is National soup month?